awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.md

 On Windows, AWS credentials stored in the AWS SDK store are encrypted with the logged\-in Windows user identity\.
 They cannot be decrypted by using another account, or used on a device that's different from the one on which they were originally created\.
 To perform tasks that require the credentials of another user, such as a user account under which a scheduled task will run, set up a credential profile, as described in the preceding section, that you can use when you log in to the computer as that user\.
 Log in as the task\-performing user to complete the credential setup steps, and create a profile that works for that user\.
 Then log out and log in again with your own credentials to set up the scheduled task\.

 **Note**
 Use the `-ProfileName` common parameter to specify a profile\.
-This parameter is equivalent to the `-StoredCredentials` parameter in earlier Tools for PowerShell releases\.
+This parameter is equivalent to the `-StoredCredentials` parameter in earlier AWS Tools for PowerShell releases\.
 For backward compatibility, `-StoredCredentials` is still supported\.

 ### Default Profile \(Recommended\)<a name="default-profile-recommended"></a>